• Mattress Guides

 Kiera Pritchard

-Kiera Pritchard’s curiosity about dreams and dreaming sparked her passion for sleep science.
-In addition to writing for eachnight, Kiera is also a physical trainer and strives to help others lead healthy lives while asleep and awake.
+Kiera Pritchard’s curiosity around dreams and dreaming sparked her passion for sleep science.
+In addition to freelancing for eachnight, Kiera is also a physical trainer and strives to help others lead healthy lives while asleep and awake.
 Since joining our team, Kiera has compiled multiple sleep health guides offering our readers advice on how to improve their days and evenings.

 Find more articles by Kiera